nautes-labs/website/src/en/guide/user-guide/run-a-pipeline.md

       namespace: hnc-system
       # Optional
       # The component's customization parameters support a key-value format.
-      # Taking hnc as an example, defining parameters enables the synchronization of specified resource types to the runtime cluster, based on the product's default project code repository.
+      # Taking hnc as an example, defining parameters enables the synchronization of specified resource types to the runtime cluster, based on the product's default.project code repository.
       # For example, the structure of a product's development, test, and release pipelines is the same in all runtime clusters.
       additions:
         # The kustomization file path in the default.project code repository.